kokestu/invasive-species-fieldtrip/mink-invasion.md

 representing loss of territory due to death or displacement.
-In the case of the native European mink (![x](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;x "x")), the proportion of patches avaiable to it for colonisation is
+In the case of the native European mink (![x](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;x "x")), the patches available to it for colonisation are only those that are not already occupied by either the native or the invasive.
+The European mink loses habitat patches only via mortality or displacement from the invasive.
+In the case of the American mink, it is able to colonise patches that are either empty or occupied by the European mink – since it is competitively dominant.
+It will only lose patches due to mortality, since the European mink is unable to displace it.

+Let’s write this out.

 ``` r
 catford <- function(